DungBeetleBASH/strike/README.md

 **func SetVersion(v string) bool**

     Sets the getstrike.net API version to be used.
-Cuttently only accepts "v2"
+Currently only accepts "v2"